tthorntone/AdNauseam-Wiki/My-answer-to-web-store-reviews-where-appropriate.md

 It's what is logged in the dev console when net requests are blocked.
 This is actually a **good** thing, this proves the extension does what it says it does -- blocking.

-Adblock Plus will also causes `net::ERR_BLOCKED_BY_CLIENT` to be logged each net request it blocks, it's no different.
+Adblock Plus will also causes `net::ERR_BLOCKED_BY_CLIENT` to be logged for each net request it blocks, it's no different.

 I'm at a loss for words.